jedib0t/go-pretty/table/README.md

   - Mirror output to an io.Writer object (like os.StdOut)
   - Sort by any of the Columns (by Column Name or Number)
   - Transformers to customize individual cell rendering
+  - Hide any columns that you don't want shown on the output
+  - Reset Headers/Rows/Footers at will if you want to reuse the same object to render multiple tables
   - Completely customizable styles
     - Many ready-to-use styles: [style.go](style.go)
     - Colorize Headers/Body/Footers using [../text/color.go](../text/color.go)